Overview of CircleCI Orbs

 CircleCI orbs are open-source and shareable packages of configuration elements, including jobs, commands, and executors.
 Using orbs makes customizing CircleCI configuration simple.

 The key steps to set up the CircleCI Orb integration are as follows –

 - How to build a CircleCI Pipeline.

-This support article assumes you’ve already integrated your Provar project with a Git repository as documented here.
-The details provided in this support article are in terms of which artifacts to commit to your Git repository.
+This support article assumes you’ve already integrated your Provar project with a Git repository, as documented here.
+The details provided in this support article include which artifacts to commit to your Git repository.